The arrival of Destiny 2's Black Armoury brings a new Destiny 2 Power level cap to work towards - now set at 650 Power.

 Once you reach 500, then you have to switch and work on specific activities to increase your level, including the game's many 'Powerful Gear' sources.

 To make things more complicated, many in the community (thanks Daniel300999 and Hankstbro on reddit) have worked out now all Powerful Gear sources are equal.
-Though all Powerful Gear is useful, most will only increase an individual item's Power by one after 520, making it a very long levelling process.
+Though all Powerful Gear is useful, most will only increase an individual item's Power by one after 600 (originally 520 at the launch of Forsaken) making it a very long levelling process.

-Others, however, give you a much higher jump per loot drop - so you'll want to focus on those from 520 onwards.
+Others, however, give you a much higher jump per loot drop - such as Dreaming City and Raid drops - so you'll want to focus on those from 600 onwards.

-(Note: Since the arrival of Black Armoury, getting to 550 is made a little easier - you should see more Prime Engram drops, while Powerful Gear sources should be more powerful than normal.
+(Note: Since the release of Black Armoury, getting to 600 is made a little easier - you should see more Prime Engram drops, while Powerful Gear sources should be more powerful than normal until 600.
 However, the way you source them remains the same - the grind is simply faster.)

 Note many of the below only appear when you are experience level 50, and have varying Weekly and Daily reset times where noted.